ks061/OOP-neural-network/src/readme.txt

 - Because the homework explicitly says to keep the readme.txt here, we update the same readme.txt for subsequent homeworks, as it appears that the readme is shared across all homework.
+- The Logger has static fields and methods; this design is intentional.
+The default constructor is overridden to be private so that it is private.
+The assumption here is that there will only be one Logger instance per process.
+- The ConfigObject has a long parameter list, and it is intentional.
+This keeps the long parameter list away from the NeuralNet, so a clean encapsulated data structure can be passed into the NeuralNet instance.
+- We interpreted "ANN-Name" at the bottom of pg.
+5 of HW2 to be "ANN-<name of contributors>"
+- We interpreted "Input values can be any number between 0 <= x <= 1 only." at the bottom of pg.
+4 of HW2 to truly mean throwing out any input sets that have values that do not fall within the range [0,1].